 A passport is an official government document proving your citizenship.
-All United States citizens need a valid passport to travel outside the U.S. Once issued, U.S. passports are valid for 10 years.
+Everyone needs a valid passport from their country of citizenship in order to travel internationally, and thus all US citizens need a valid US passport to travel outside the US.

-If you do not already have a passport, begin the application process immediately.
+If you are a US citizen and do not already have a US passport, begin the application process immediately.
 The average processing time for a first-time passport application is approximately six weeks.
 First-time applicants need to apply in person at a county clerk's office or most post offices.
 Review the Department of State Website for information about applying for a passport.

-If you need your passport quickly, you can pay an additional $60 for expedited service.
+If you need your passport quickly, you can pay an additional fee for expedited service.

 Passport Acceptance Facilities in Corvallis: